hetalang/HetaSimulator.jl/docs/src/basics/overview.md

                                                 81 rows omitted
 ```

-The function reads the content of CSV file, checks components and stores in `measurements_df` variable of `DataFrame` format.
+The function reads the content of CSV file, checks components present in the model and stores the measurements in `measurements_df` variable of `DataFrame` format.

-To load measurements into `Platform` function [`add_measurements!`](@ref) can be used.
-The function converts all rows into a series of `Measurements` and associate them with scenario declared in `scenario` value.
+[`add_measurements!`](@ref) can be used to load measurements into `Platform` container.
+The function converts all rows into a series of `Measurements` and links them with scenarios declared in `scenario` field of the `Platform`.

 ```julia
 add_measurements!(p, measurements_df)